Community College Student FAQs

 Q: How many credits can I transfer?

-A: Franklin accepts all the credits from your associate’s degree or at least 60 semester hours of transferable credit and up to a maximum of 84 credit hours.
+A: Franklin's generous transfer credit policy allows you to transfer up to 84 credit hours toward your bachelor's degree.
 Use our free transfer credit equivalency tool to get an estimate of the number of credits you could transfer to Franklin, how much money those credits are worth, and how quickly you can finish your bachelor's degree.

 Q: How will Franklin know what courses I have taken at my community college?